Precy loves reading about Filipino folklore. She also enjoys helping others speak and appreciate the Filipino and Ilocano language.

 When not reduplicated, gabi could either mean night or the taro plant.
 Repeat the word and you'll get gabi-gabi, the opposite of number 8 on the list.
 Gabi-gabi means every night.

 But wait, a beautiful plant bears this name.
-Caladium is gabi-gabi in the Filipino language.
+Caladium.
+This plant is also called gabi-gabi.

 From the word halo which means mix.
 Halo-halo could mean a mixture or different kinds (of something).